 This past year has seen some significant developments with the NEBS Pension Plan.

-The investment fund added an additional 20 million dollars in investment returns and contributions bringing its total to 184 million as of the end of December 2016.
-Although Market returns are definitely down over previous years due to the global slowing of economic growth, overall the Investment fund continues to do well under the stewardship of our investment firm of Connor, Clark & Lunn, achieving an average 4 year annual return rate of 10.3% ahead of the established Bench Mark by 1.7% per annum.
+The investment fund added an additional 30 million dollars in investment returns and contributions bringing its total to 215 million as of the end of December 2017.
+Although Market returns are down over previous years due to the global slowing of economic growth, overall the Investment fund continues to do well under the stewardship of our investment firm of Connor, Clark & Lunn, achieving an average 5-year annual return rate of 8.3% ahead of the established Bench Mark by .6% per annum.

 The NEBS ACT required a change in the Pension Committee governance structure from the traditional manner of oversight.
 Historically the elected NEBS Directors sat as both the NEBS Board Members and the Pension Committee Members.
-The meetings were separate and distinct from each other but the Members were the same individuals for both the Pension Committee and Board.
+The meetings were separate and distinct from each other, but the Members were the same individuals for both the Pension Committee and Board.
 Under the NEBS ACT the legislation requires a newly formed Pension Committee comprised of 3 standing NEBS Board Members and an additional 4 members appointed by the Board through a public call of interest.
-In November and advertisement was sent out across the NWT and Nunavut in northern newspapers.
-31 applications were received and the Board selected and appointed 4 Pension Committee members through this process.
-These 4 members along with the 3 NEBS Board members comprise the current NEBS Pension Committee.
+In November an advertisement was sent out across the NWT and Nunavut in northern newspapers.
+From the applications received, the Board selected and appointed 3 Pension Committee members through this process.
+These individuals are Mike Aumond, Gary McBride and Bill Bennett.
+These 3 members along with the 3 NEBS Board members and 1 remaining appointee comprise the current NEBS Pension Committee.
+This Pension Committee met in Yellowknife April 5, 2018.
 The Pension Committee is comprised of the following people:

 - Al McDonald, Chairman

 - Art Stewart

-- Adrien Amirault

-- Darren Flynn
+- Michael Cohen

 - Brian Fleming

 - Gary McBride

-- ♣ Bill Bennett
+- Bill Bennett

+- Mike Aumond